 Sometimes, it’s easy to determine who is at fault in a car accident.
 But when multiple cars are involved, things get complicated.
 In fact, all three drivers can be found to be at fault in a three-way car accident.

 One driver may have caused the initial problem that led to multiple cars being involved in the car crash.
-The driver responsible for starting the three-way collision will have the largest percentage of fault.
-Determining the cause can be difficult, as well as collecting a fair settlement if you were injured.
+The driver responsible for starting the three-way collision will likely have the largest percentage of fault.
+Determining the cause and collecting a fair settlement if you were injured can be difficult.

 How the insurance companies dispense liability in a three-way car crash depends on how the collision was caused and contributed to.